Dreaming of setting up a solar panel factory in Angola? Let’s dive into what starts it all—getting the infrastructure right.

 Electricity Costs for Industrial Consumers

-Electricity cost is a vital budgeting factor.
-Rates fluctuate, so dig into current pricing structures and seek preferential rates in Special Economic Zones for strategic industries like yours.
+The cost of electricity is a vital budgeting factor.
+Rates fluctuate, so investigate current pricing structures and seek preferential rates available in Special Economic Zones for strategic industries like solar manufacturing.

 Angola’s Solar Leap

 Angola is harnessing its solar potential, featuring high solar radiation between 1,350 and 2,070 kWh/m² annually.
-In 2023 alone, it added 1.1 GW of solar capacity, a top global achievement.
-Major solar projects underscore the commitment, yet your factory’s success will depend on local grid capacity.
+In 2023 alone, it added 1.1 GW of solar capacity, marking a top global achievement.
+Major solar projects underscore this commitment, yet your factory’s success will still depend on local grid capacity.

 Water Access and Management: The Hidden Hero of Production

-Solar panel manufacturing requires a steady, good quality water supply, essential for processes like cell washing.
+Solar panel manufacturing requires a steady supply of high-quality water, essential for processes like cell washing.

 Water Availability and Infrastructure

 Scout industrial areas for reliable water sources and assess whether local systems can handle industrial demand.
-Water quality matters, too—you may need pre-treatment.
+Water quality matters, too—you may need on-site pre-treatment facilities.

 Wastewater Management